Here are all the future Marvel shows coming to Disney+

 The Falcon and the Winter Soldier

 The cast also includes Emily Van Camp as Sharon Carter and Daniel Brühl as Helmut Zemo, who you might remember from Captain America: Civil War.
 As for new faces, Wyatt Russell will play John Walker, who in the comics was a villain.
-The Falcon and the Winter Soldier will reportedly premiere in August 2020.
+The Falcon and the Winter Soldier will debut on 19 March 2021.

 While both The Falcon and the Winter Soldier and WandaVision are set after Avengers: Endgame, Loki offers a different approach.
 The series, which sees Tom Hiddleston reprise his role as the God of Mischief, will follow Loki as he travels through history and tries to influence events, most likely to his advantage.

 The show will feature the version of Loki that escaped with the Tesseract in Endgame, so before he got that entire redemption arc in Thor: Ragnarok and Infinity War.
-Fun!
-Owen Wilson was also cast in the show, but details surrounding his character haven't been released yet.
-The same goes for Gugu Mbatha-Raw, who was described as the female lead.
-Sophia Di Martino will also appear.
-Loki is expected to be released on Disney+ in early 2021.
+Owen Wilson was also cast in the show, as were Gugu Mbatha-Raw and Sophia Di Martino.
+Loki is expected to be released on Disney+ in May 2021.